spookyMC123/Vortex-Deamon/README.md

 Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2024 MJ and contributors.
-This software is licensed under the MIT License.
+(c) 2025 MJ and contributors.
+This software is licensed under the InfinityForge License.

 ## Credits
-SRYDEN
+InfinityForge
-Skyport
+NXIGHT
-Hydra-Labes
+Joy

 - Thanks ma4z,ether,achul123,privt